Bill Veeck: Cleveland Indians

-In 1946, having sold his interest in the Class AAA Milwaukee Brewers, Veeck became the owner of a major league team, the Cleveland Indians.
+In 1946, having sold his interest in the Class AAA Milwaukee Brewers, Veeck became the owner of the major league Cleveland Indians.
 He immediately put all the team's games on radio (previously, only limited games had been broadcast).
 He also moved the team to Cleveland Municipal Stadium permanently in 1947.
 The team had split their games between the larger Municipal Stadium and the smaller League Park since the 1930s.
 However, Veeck concluded that League Park, which had been built in its final form in 1910, was far too small and deteriorated to be viable.

 In July of that year, he signed Larry Doby, the first black player to play in the American League.
 Doby's first game was on July 5 and before the game, Doby was introduced to his teammates by player-manager Lou Boudreau.
 "One by one, Lou introduced me to each player.
 'This is Joe Gordon,' and Gordon put his hand out.
 'This is Bob Lemon,' and Lemon put his hand out.
 'This is Jim Hegan,' and Hegan put his hand out.
 All the guys put their hand out, all but three.
 As soon as he could, Bill Veeck got rid of those three", Doby said.
-The following year Veeck signed Satchel Paige to a contract, making him the oldest rookie in major league history.
+The following year Veeck signed Satchel Paige to a contract, making him the oldest rookie ever in MLB history.

-To take advantage of the large size of Cleveland Municipal Stadium, Veeck had a portable center field fence installed in 1947, which he could move in or out depending on how the distance favored the Indians against their opponents in a given series.
+To take advantage of the large size of Municipal Stadium, Veeck had a portable center field fence installed in 1947, which he could move in or out depending on how the distance favored the Indians against their opponents in a given series.
 The fence moved as much as 15 ft between series opponents.
 Following the 1947 season, the American League countered with a rule change that fixed the distance of an outfield wall for the duration of a season.